amirhnajafiz/handbook/docs/kubernetes/20_ingress.md

               number: 80
 ```

-## ingress controller
+## Ingress Controller

 In order for the Ingress resource to work, the cluster must have an ingress controller running.
-Unlike other types of controllers which run as part of the kube-controller-manager binary,
-Ingress controllers are not started automatically with a cluster.
+Unlike other types of controllers which run as part of the kube-controller-manager binary, Ingress controllers are not started automatically with a cluster.

-## links
+## References

 - [K8S Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)
 - [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)